dktapps-pm-pl/LiveXYZ/README.md

   As a player, type `/xyz` into the chat.
 (You can't currently do this for somebody else or from the console).
 Your coordinates will be shown above the hotbar.
 - To turn LiveXYZ off:
   Simply type `/xyz` again to toggle the display.

+## Permission nodes:
+- `livexyz`: TRUE by default.
+Allows players with this permission to use LiveXYZ

 ### Copyright and licensing information
 ```